-- 1. This section is to be filled for Class 2, Class 4 and Class 6 only.
+- 1. This section is to be filled for Class 2 and Class 8 only (in case of primary school choose Class 5 instead of class 8.
 If there is more than one section for a class, then randomly choose any one.
 Write down the Class with whom these classes are sitting. - 2.
-OBSERVE where the Class is sitting (room, verandah, outdoor)and fill accordingly. - 3.
+OBSERVE where the Class is sitting (room, verandah, outdoor) and fill accordingly. - 3.
 Is there a Black Board in the class?
 Yes / NO - 4.
 Check whether the Black board is useable or not?
-Write yourself on the Black Board. - 5.
-OBSERVE if children have their textbooks at least of one subject, ask the children to show English textbook or that of Urdu to make a correct assessment. - 6.
+Write yourself on the Black Board.

+- 5. OBSERVE if children have their textbooks at least of one subject, ask the children to show English textbook or that of Urdu to make a correct assessment. - 6.
 Thereafter assess if the subject being taught at the time of the observation matches with the subject mentioned in the timetable. - 7.
 Apart from the textbooks, OBSERVE if there is any other supplementary material (e.g. Books, Charts on the wall, Board Games, etc.) in the room.
 Mark accordingly for each class you observe.